 Raw lettuce is mainly served as a salad, dressed with vinaigrette or mayonnaise, or used in sandwiches and burgers.

-Combining several varieties of lettuce in a salad improves its look, flavor, and nutritional values.
+Combining several varieties of lettuce in a salad improves its look, flavor, and nutritional value.
 It is often braised or used in soups.

 Finely shredded lettuce leaves added to a soup at the end of the cooking time add a delicate flavor to the broth.
 Pureed lettuce leaves also make an excellent soup.